 4. Evaluate Electrical Requirements

-If electrical insulation is needed, prioritize materials with high dielectric strength.
+If electrical insulation is needed, choose materials with high dielectric strength.
 For example, Polyimide and PEI are excellent for electrical insulators and connectors.

 5. Check for Flame Resistance